Council of Fashion Designers of America

-The Council of Fashion Designers of America, Inc. (CFDA), founded in 1962 by publicist Eleanor Lambert, and headquartered in Manhattan, is a not-for-profit trade association comprising a membership of over 450 American fashion and accessory designers.
+The Council of Fashion Designers of America, Inc. (CFDA), founded in 1962 by publicist Eleanor Lambert, and headquartered in Manhattan, is a not-for-profit trade association comprising a membership of over 370 American fashion and accessory designers.
 The organization promotes American designers' participation in the global economy.

-In addition to hosting the annual CFDA Fashion Awards, the organization develops future American design talent through scholarships and resources in high schools, colleges, and postgraduate schools.
+In addition to hosting the annual CFDA Fashion Awards, the organization develops future American design talent through scholarships and resources in colleges, and postgraduate schools.
 The CFDA also provides funding and business opportunities for working designers.
 Through the CFDA Foundation, the organization engages in various charitable activities.

 History

 The first president of the CFDA was Sydney Wragge (1962–1965).
 Founding members included Bill Blass, Donald Brooks, Betty Carol, Jane Derby, Luis Estevez, David Evins, Rudi Gernreich, Helen Lee, Bud Kilpatrick, Jean Louis, John Moore, Norman Norell, Sylvia Pedlar, Sarmi, Arnold Scaasi, Adele Simpson, Gustave Tassell, Pauline Trigère, Sydney Wragge, and Ben Zuckerman.

 Diane von Furstenberg served as chairman for 13 years from 2006 until 2019, followed by Tom Ford, who served for three years.
 As of January 2023, Thom Browne is the group's chairman.
-Steven Kolb has been the CEO since 2006.
+Steven Kolb has been the CEO and President since 2006.

+Conflict with animal rights activist

+CFDA's CEO Steven Kolb was captured on video physically restraining People for the Ethical Treatment of Animals protesters at the COS runaway presentation in September 2026 during New York Fashion Week.
+Kolb was seen physically grabbing two protestors and snatching their printed signs.
+Kolb wrote in an Instagram story “I reacted inappropriately to an incident at a show earlier today.
+It wasn’t my place to do so.
+I should have let the security team handle the situation." shortly after the incident, but CFDA or himself did not respond to request for further comments by CNN.
+He later resigned as the CEO and President of CFDA after this incident.